-In more than 100 years of history of Indianapolis 500, all kinds of adventures and feats have been seen, but few reach the heights of the one starring Danny Sullivan 1985.
+In the more than 100 years of history of Indianapolis 500, all kinds of adventures and feats have been seen, but few reach the heights of the one starring Danny Sullivan 1985.
 The American driver had debuted in the Indycar -then called CART- in 1982, contesting a couple of races with the Forsythe Newman team at the controls of a March 82C.
 After disputing the Formula 1 World Cup in 1983 with Tyrrell and achieving two solitary points, he returned to the domestic competition where he began to show what he was made of.

 In 1984, enrolled in the team Shierson Racing, he was able to win three wins and two more podiums, results that catapulted him to fourth place in the final standings.
 Looking ahead to the 1985 season, signed for the almighty team Penske, so the expectations were high.